 If you plan on driving in France during your stay and live outside of the EU, you should bring an International driving licence with you or a certified translation of your original licence.

 You should bring a pen, notebook and a dictionary (optional).
 All course materials are provided.
-We offer free wi-fi access and all of our students have unlimited access to our online multimedia centre which you can access from your accommodation via a tablet/ipad or laptop.
+We offer free wi-fi access and a self-study area in the school.